firasuke/DOTSLASHLINUX/content/post/2017-04-29-Booting-the-Linux-Kernel-Without-an-initrd-initramfs.md

 +++
-title="Booting the Linux Kernel Without an initrd/initramfs" slug="Booting the Linux Kernel Without an initrd-initramfs" date="2017-04-29" author="Firas Khalil Khana" imgsrc="/img/noinitrd.png"
+title = "Booting the Linux Kernel Without an initrd/initramfs" slug = "booting the linux kernel without an initrd initramfs" nick = "noinitrd" date = "2017-04-29" author = "Firas Khalil Khana" imgsrc = "/img/noinitrd.png" imgalt = "noinitrd" categories = [ "popular" ]
-imgalt="noinitrd"
-categories=[ "popular" ]
-nick="noinitrd"
 +++
 No, this is not a myth...
 It's not a legend...
 It's the truth and it's doable!
 <br/>